AI Adoption Insight for Tech Leader: Move Faster or Govern Better?

 Another hidden risk of shadow AI is fragmentation.
 When teams adopt AI tools outside formal oversight, organisations do not just face isolated security incidents; they also end up with a patchwork of vendors, workflows and controls that makes enterprise governance harder, weakens consistency across teams and raises the cost of scaling AI safely.

-"Organisations that standardize approved tools, strengthen monitoring and security controls and invest in workforce enablement will be better positioned to scale safely and achieve their AI ambitions with manageable risk."
+"Organisations that standardize approved tools, strengthen monitoring, security controls and invest in workforce enablement will be better positioned to achieve their AI ambitions with manageable risk."

 Ken Englund, EY Americas Technology Sector Growth Leader